 Learning how your patient quit smoking or started exercising can enable you to help them make ‘present’ and ‘future’ dental decisions.

 Find out what your patients want and what they wish to avoid.
 The first step to help them identify what they want is to help them articulate what they don’t want.

 This sets a strong platform where you can outline their expectations and address their misgivings.
 For instance, a conversation regarding a patient’s concern about losing teeth could move into a discussion on the solutions to maintain healthy teeth.

 The decisions patients make are a reflection of their values.
-Spending time to get to know their values, aspirations, and limitations helps you present tailored treatment plans and increase case acceptance.
+Spending time to know their values, aspirations, and limitations helps you present tailored treatment plans and increase case acceptance.